mateusrfiuza/orders/README.md

      ```
       ./gradlew test
      ```
-3. How to start:
+3. How to start the application:
-To start it you can run the command below:
      ```
       ./gradlew clean build bootRun
      ```